mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/troubleshooting.md

 ## Error events

-The Nexmo Voice API sends error events to the `event_url` associated with the application.
+The Vonage Voice API sends error events to the `event_url` associated with the application.
 For example, when we encounter an invalid NCCO or an outbound call failure.